Transaction Data Sharding

 Example of week based sharding

-With data shard and glob-pattern it is very easy to generate reports with only selected set of accounting data.
-For example with shard based on iso-week it is possible to generate weekly reports with following piece Bash-shell code:
+With data sharding it is very straightforward to generate reports with only selected set of accounting data.
+For example with shard based on iso-week it is possible to generate weekly reports with following piece of shell script:

 report_year=$1